openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-data-collection.rst

 .. note::

-   When the ``store_events`` option is set to True in :file:`ceilometer.conf`, the notification agent needs database access in order to work properly.
+   When the ``store_events`` option is set to True in :file:`ceilometer.conf`, Prior to the Kilo release, the notification agent needed database access in order to work properly.

 Middleware for the OpenStack Object Storage service
 ---------------------------------------------------